It’s early in the NHL’s pandemic season, but the Capitals already see how tough it will be

 “Probably, look, put a gun to my head and here is someone that is covid positive, you have to either play a hockey game with them and sit on the bench or spend three hours in a hotel room playing Xbox?
 I would take the hockey game,” Binney said.

 Binney said there was “virtually no question” the virus could spread at a hockey game.
-However, he noted, just because a person played with someone who is positive, or sat next to him on the bench, that does not mean anyone else will unquestionably contract the virus.
+However, he noted, just because a person played with someone who is positive or sat next to him on the bench does not mean he unquestionably will contract the virus.

 Binney added: “What we call the attack rate, if you live in a household with someone who is covid-19 positive, there is only about a 30 to 50 percent chance you get infected. … Those people in the hotel room?
 Those people could turn up completely fine.
 That is totally possible.”